 3. Detecting and repairing broken plugins

-Some WordPress plugins can cause unexpected requests to the server, which can lead to a 429 error.
-You can use a plugin like “Plugin Detective” to identify plugins that are causing problems.
-Once you identify broken plugins, you can repair or remove them to minimize the number of requests to the server.
+Some WordPress plugins can cause unexpected server requests, which can lead to error 429.
+You can use a plugin like “Plugin Detective” to identify the plugins that are causing problems.
+Once you identify the broken plugins, you can fix or remove them to minimize the number of server requests.

 4. Enable caching on your website

 Enabling caching on your WordPress site can also help reduce the number of requests to the server.
-You can do this with plugins like “W3 Total Cache” or “WP Super Cache”.
-These plugins save static copies of your website, which reduces the number
+You can do this by using plugins like “W3 Total Cache” or “WP Super Cache”.
+These plugins save static copies of your site, which reduces the number of